quentinjamet/quentinjamet.github.io/publications.md

 ## Papers in preparation

- 1. Calone C., C. Bricaud, G. Madec, C. Ethe and J. Le Sommer et al..
+ 1. C. Bricaud, G. Madec, C. Ethe, **J. Le Sommer** et al..
 Super-parameterization of ocean dynamics for tracer transport models.
 In preparation for Ocean Modelling.
- 1. Le Sommer et al. Sources and variability of submesoscale activity in the North Atlantic Ocean.
-In preparation for *Ocean dynamics*.
+ 1. **Le Sommer** et al. NATL60 : A North Atlantic ocean circulation model dataset based on NEMO for preparing SWOT altimeter mission.
+In preparation for *Geophysical Model Development*.
- 1. Ducousso et al. Impact of the symmetric instability of the computational kind on oceanic hindcasts at mesoscale and submesoscale permitting resolutions.
+ 1. Ducousso N., **J. Le Sommer**, J.-M. Molines and M. Bell.
+Impact of the Symmetric Instability of the Computational Kind on oceanic hindcasts at mesoscale and submesoscale permitting resolutions.
 In preparation for *Ocean Modelling*.

 ## Submitted papers and papers in revision